manasvim1605-commits/manasvim1605-commits/README.md

 I completed my schooling at **Hutchings High School and Junior College** and earned my **B.Sc. in Computer Science** from **Nowrosjee Wadia College**.

 I enjoy **learning new technologies**, developing practical projects, and solving problems through code.
-I am particularly interested in **Artificial Intelligence and Machine Learning**, and I enjoy exploring how intelligent systems can be used to solve real-world problems.
-I am passionate about combining **technology, creativity, and AI** to build meaningful and engaging projects.
+I am particularly interested in **Artificial Intelligence and Machine Learning** and enjoy exploring how intelligent systems can be used to solve real-world problems.

+I am passionate about combining **technology, creativity, and AI** to build meaningful, engaging, and practical projects.

+---

 ## 🛠️ Technical Skills